Roberto Ferreiro

-Roberto Oscar Ferreiro (25 April 1935 – 20 April 2017) was an Argentine professional football player and manager.
+Roberto Oscar Ferreiro (25 April 1935 – 20 April 2017) was an Argentine professional football player and manager who played as a defender.

 Playing career

 Ferreiro played club football for Independiente and River Plate.

 He earned 18 caps for the Argentina national team between 1962 and 1966.

 Managerial career

 After retiring as a player Ferreiro went on to become a manager, taking charge at Independiente in the 1970s.
 He led the team to a number of championships, including the 1973 Intercontinental Cup and Copa Libertadores 1974.